LeoDW233/SE-project/README.md

 Testing phase The students who write the code modify the code according to the test results, submit the test after completion, and complete it after passing the test.

-Members(roles,responsibilities,portion)
+Members(roles,responsibilities,portion) Leo is responsible for implementation/design/coding/responsible for graphical abstract/development.
+Billy is responsible for sources/verification/design/video .Connor is responsible for implementation/design/Software development plan(Algorithm,Current status of your software,Future plan).

-Schedule 4.14 Discuss everyone's responsibilities 4.16 Students who write code roughly show the finished product ideas 4.16-4.22 code completion 4.23 Software Testing
+Schedule 4.5 Discuss everyone’s responsibilities 4.10 Students who write code roughly show their ideas for the finished product 4.11-16 Code completion 4.19 Software testing

 Algorithm: Use the direction keys to control the villain left and right to prevent being held up and squeezed to death, falling to death, and being poked to death by a nail board (sharp knife).